-We will start working on the multiplication next year in our homeschool.
+We will start working on multiplication next year in our homeschool.
 But some of these ideas… especially those towards the end, are so great.
 You can easily revamp some of these ideas to be done with addition and subtraction as well.
 Look out math, here comes the fun!

 *This post contains affiliate links, see my disclosure policy for more information.
 It also contains links to other blogs with great ideas.*

 You can also have fun with math by playing board games as I mention in 10+ Board Games for Education Fun.

-I’m not the greatest at remember my times tables.
+I’m not the greatest at remembering my multiplication tables.
 I’ll be freshening up on those skills as I teach my daughters.
 I do remember most, just not seven and up…

-We’re all ready for a new way of learning the times tables.
+We’re all ready for a new way of learning multiplication tables.
 Happily, inventive educators have created a multitude of activities to help learners succeed, have fun, and appreciate how times tables fit into everyday life!

-Here is a round up some of the most engaging times table activities that serve all sorts of learning (and teaching!) styles, including video, music, printable worksheets, dominoes, and more.
+Here is a round-up of some of the most engaging times table activities that serve all sorts of learning (and teaching!) styles, including video, music, printable worksheets, dominoes, and more.